How the translation telephone game works

 Some text transforms far better than others.
 Here’s what tends to produce the most shareable, surprising, or hilarious results:

-- Use idiomatic expressions — phrases like "bite the bullet", "break a leg", or "kill two birds with one stone" tend to collapse spectacularly in translation because they rely on cultural context that doesn't exist in other languages.
+Use idiomatic expressions — "bite the bullet", "break a leg", or "kill two birds with one stone" collapse spectacularly because they rely on cultural context that doesn't exist in other languages.

-- Try song lyrics, especially songs with repetition and rhyme.
-The translator has to abandon rhyme structure early on, and the meaning adapts in unpredictable ways to fill the gap.
+Try song lyrics, especially with repetition and rhyme.
+The translator has to abandon rhyme structure early on, and the meaning adapts in unpredictable ways.

-- Include Japanese or Arabic in the middle of your chain for a strong reset — these languages act as a kind of semantic pressure point that tends to redirect the meaning substantially.
+Include Japanese or Arabic in the middle of your chain for a strong semantic reset — these languages act as a pressure point that redirects meaning substantially.

 The Technology Behind It

-Translation Mixer is a custom-built web application — not a simple script or browser plugin.
+Translation Mixer is a custom-built web application.
 The frontend is built with React and Next.js, handling the language selection interface, result display, and user accounts.
 Under the hood, requests are proxied to a custom backend written in Go, which processes the chain of translation API calls sequentially, handles rate limiting, and stores saved translations for registered users.

-Each translation in the chain is made through Google Translate's API — the same engine that powers Google's own translation products.
+Each translation in the chain is made through Google Translate’s API.
 Translation Mixer orchestrates those API calls sequentially, feeding the output of each step as the input to the next, and collects the full path so you can see exactly which languages your text visited along the way.

 Frequently Asked Questions